 |Christmas Day||Dec.
 25||Dec.
 25||Dec.
 25||Dec.
 25|

-If you’re not sure if your branch is closed, call and ask if they’re open for business.
+If you’re not sure whether your branch is closed, call and ask if they’re open for business.
 This is of particular importance during the current pandemic, so always call before visiting.

 What to Do if Your Branch is Closed

 There are several things you must do in-person at a bank, such as accessing your safe deposit box or speaking with a lender.
-Unfortunately, if your branch is closed, you’re unable to accomplish those tasks.
+If your branch office is closed, visit an in-store branch.

 You may not be able to access a safe deposit box at such locations, but you can do many other things.
 Below are several tasks I’ve done at an in-store branch: